Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: Simulation Results

-In Fig. \ref{fig:EE_vs_no_layers}, we present the EE and the achievable sum-rate of the considered system versus the number of SIM layers, while maintaining a constant total of $400$ meta-elements.
-As observed, the EE and the achievable sum-rate of the proposed schemes do not change monotonically with the number of SIM layers, $L$.
-Both the EE and the achievable sum-rate increase when $L$ changes from 1 to 2, which is likely due to the enhanced beamforming capabilities offered by multi-layer structures.
-However, with $L$ increases further, both of performance metrics significantly decrease, potentially reaching levels comparable to those of the LIN w/o SIM scheme, a benchmark scheme that does not utilize a SIM.
-This effect can be explained by the following reasoning:as the number of meta-elements per SIM layer decreases, the beamforming gain of each individual layer also reduces.
-Additionally, the signal propagation between adjacent SIM layers can be viewed as a form of path loss, which increases with the number of SIM layers.
-These two facts contribute to the observed reduction in both EE and achievable sum-rate when the number of SIM layers is greater than two.
-A similar trend is observed in the benchmark schemes without precoding (i.e., LIN w/o prec. and LIN w/o prec. red.
-RF), where the EE and the achievable sum-rate also decrease as $L$ increases.
-Among these two scheme, the LIN w/o prec. red.
-RF scheme achieves much better system performance.
+Fig. \ref{fig:EE_vs_no_layers} plots the EE and the achievable sum-rate of the considered system versus the number of SIM layers, while keeping a total of $400$ meta-elements.{} Importantly, we find that \emph{SIM-LP is as good as SIM-DPC for both performance metrics}, regardless of the distribution of meta-elements on SIM layers. and \emph{neither metric is monotonic with $L$}.
+Specifically, both increase from $L=1$ to $L=2$, which is apparently due to the enhanced beamforming capabilities offered by multi-layer structures.
+However, with $L$ increases further, both performance metrics significantly decrease, potentially approaching LP-NoSIM.
+This occurs because fewer meta-elements per layer reduce the beamforming capability of each layer, while inter-layer propagation introduces additional path-loss as the number of SIM layers increases.
+A similar trend is observed in non-precoding benchmarks (i.e., SIM-NoLP and SIM-NoLP-RedRF), where the EE and the achievable sum-rate also decrease for $L>4$.
+Among them, SIM-NoLP-RedRF achieves higher EE, despite a lower achievable sum-rate as it operates with fewer RF chains.